hagnernils/ldgv/article.md

 ```
 To display the result, a placeholder is created with `holdDyn :: a -> Event a -> m (Dynamic a)`.
-The interpretation result in `doneEv` is then used to update the `Dynamic Text`.
+The interpretation result in `doneEv` is then used to update the `output :: Dynamic Text`.
 ```haskell
 output <- holdDyn "" $ fmap T.pack doneEv
 elAttr "p" ("id" =: "tResult") $ dynText output